DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/install/offline-install.md

-# Offline Upgrade of the Virtual Machine Container Module
+# Offline Upgrade of the Virtual Machine Module

-This page explains how to install or upgrade the Virtual Machine Container module after downloading it from the [Download Center](../../download/index.md).
+This page explains how to install or upgrade the Virtual Machine module after downloading it from the [Download Center](../../download/index.md).

 !!! info

-    The term "virtnest" appearing in the following commands or scripts is the internal development code name for the Virtual Machine Container module.
+    The term "virtnest" appearing in the following commands or scripts is the internal development code name for the Virtual Machine module.

 ## Load Images from the Installation Package